TheCodeSojourner/parens-from-the-past/README.md

 ## Overview

-**Parens from the Past: A Laconic Odyssey** is a novel that attempts to demystify programming in general, encourages readers to experiment with Clojure, and celebrates human creativity alongside respectful, meaningful dialogue.
+**Parens from the Past: A Laconic Odyssey** is a novel that attempts to demystify programming in general, encourages readers to experiment with Clojure, and celebrates human creativity in the context of respectful, meaningful dialogue.

 ## Technology

 ### Writing the Novel

-One of the goals of the novel is to "Clojure All The Things," which expresses the idea of pushing the use of Clojure, including its dialects and tools (e.g., babashka, Clay, Hiccup, Calva), as far as possible.
-This philosophy draws inspiration from the C++ community's slogan "constexpr All The Things," emphasizing maximal use of compile-time computation, adapted here to maximize Clojure's expressive power.
+One of the goals of the novel is to "**Clojure All The Things**," which expresses the idea of pushing the use of Clojure, including its dialects and tools (e.g., babashka, Clay, Hiccup, Calva), as far as possible.
+This philosophy draws inspiration from the C++ community's slogan "**constexpr All The Things**," emphasizing maximal use of compile-time computation, adapted here to connote the idea of maximizing Clojure's expressive power.

 The novel is authored using **Clojure**, a functional programming language known for its laconic nature.
 It employs a **literate programming** approach, pioneered by Donald Knuth, where narrative text and code are interwoven seamlessly in notebook files.